jordanknapp00/Playlist-Manager/README.md

 ## Coming in Later Versions

-The following features are planned for future versions.
-Planned features include, but are not limited to:
+The following features are planned for v2.0, the next major update:

 - Eliminate nested dictionaries entirely as the primary data source, instead moving to a ```TClientDataSet```
 - Ability to export only the currently queried set to ```.txt``` format